priyadharshini-025/ExpenseCalculator/README.md

 # ExpenseCalculator
-Provides an overview of their financial status.
+Provides an overview of the financial status.